 “What about the DNA evidence?
 His blood was found at the crime scenes.
 The victims’ blood were found on his clothes.
 What could account for that?
 Wait, don’t tell me you believe his story?”

 “I admit it sounds far-fetched but he has been remarkably consistent.
-Besides, do you find the story believable?”
+Besides, do you think his story is believable?”

 “Exactly, so why would he continue to repeat it unless it was the truth?”